eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/dump_load.rst

 ========================================

 *Fast DDS Statistics Backend* allows to dump the contents of the database to the file system.
-This may be used as a backup procedure, or as a means of analysing the data offline later.
+This may be used as a backup procedure, or as a means of analyzing the data offline later.
 It is also possible to load a dump previously saved, which allows for this analysis to be done with any front-end that communicates with the *Fast DDS Statistics Backend*.